PaloAltoNetworks/terraform-aws-vmseries-modules/modules/transit_gateway/README.md

   }
 ```

-The vpcs variable is a map of existing vpc names -> IDs used for creating VPC attachments to the transit gateways in this module.
-The names will be referenced in the map variables for the transit gateway resources and a lookup is performed inside of this module to find the associated ID.
-This map would typically be passed in from the outputs of the vpc sub-module in this project.
-Otherwise, these can be defined manually, from data sources, or from any other state output in the correct format.

 ### subnets

+The subnets variable is a map of existing subnet names -> IDs used for creating VPC attachments to the transit gateways in this module.

 ```
   subnets = {